deckhouse/deckhouse/ee/candi/cloud-providers/vsphere/docs/ENVIRONMENT.md

 ### Networking
 A VLAN with DHCP and Internet access is required for the running cluster:
-* If the VLAN is public (white addresses), then you have to create a second network to deploy cluster nodes (DHCP is not needed in this network);
+* If the VLAN is public (public addresses), then you have to create a second network to deploy cluster nodes (DHCP is not needed in this network);
-* If the VLAN is private (gray addresses), then this network can be used for cluster nodes;
+* If the VLAN is private (private addresses), then this network can be used for cluster nodes.

 ### Inbound traffic
 * You can use an internal load balancer (if present) and direct traffic directly to the front nodes of the cluster.